Abubakar Mahmud Gumi Market

-Abubakar Mahmud Gumi Market, also known as Kaduna Central Market, is the biggest marketplace located in the centre of Kaduna the capital of Kaduna State, Nigeria.
+Abubakar Mahmud Gumi Market, also known as Kaduna Central Market, is the biggest marketplace in the centre of Kaduna, the capital of Kaduna State, Nigeria.
 It is bordered by Kaduna North to the northeast and Kaduna South to the southwest.
 The market is one of the largest economic hubs in the northern Nigeria region, and one of the busiest transportation yards, Ahmadu Bello Way, is the major expressway that links to various parts of the market.

-Vice President Yemi Osinbajo once visited the market to empower traders.
-He was accompanied by the Governor of Kaduna State, Mallam Nasir Ahmad el-Rufai.
+Former Vice President Yemi Osinbajo once visited the market, accompanied by the Governor of Kaduna State, Mallam Nasir Ahmad el-Rufai.